nadjet/sentence_similarity/README.md

 A popular approach is to perform the mean or max averaging of the sentence word embeddings.
 In the case of Bert, another pooling technique is to use the [CLS] or [SEP] token embedding.
 [Bert-as-a-service](https://github.com/hanxiao/bert-as-service) provides just the API to perform this kind of sentence encoding.

 A more elaborate approach is proposed with [SBert](https://github.com/UKPLab/sentence-transformers), aka Sentence Bert.
-SBert is a siamese architecture in which pairs of sentence embeddings are weighted in conjunction according to a classification task such as sentence similarity.
+SBert is a siamese architecture in which pairs of sentence embeddings, obtained as above given a Bert or another transformer model, are weighted in conjunction according to a classification task such as sentence similarity.
 The resulting pretrained models provide meaningful dense vector representations for sentences according to the specific task they were fine-tuned on.
 This approach was shown to be faster and more performant than plain pooling of sentence word embeddings.

 In this code I compute the similarity between a set of queries and a set of sentences, outputing the top k most similar sentences to each query.
 I do so with Bert-as-service on the one hand and SBert on the other hand, so as to compare the outputs and execution times.